-Credential Manager is a control panel utility which manages your logon information for websites, networks.
-Adding the Network name/address, username, password can solve the problem.
-Follow these steps to add network name/address, username and password-
+Credential Manager is a control panel utility that manages your logon information for websites, networks.
+Adding the Network name/address, username and password can solve the problem.
+Follow these steps to add network name/address, username, and password-

 2. Click on “Windows Credentials” and then click on “Add a Windows credential“.

 3. Now, type the Network address you want to connect to in the box beside the “Internet or network address (e.g. myserver, server.company.com):“.